Defend Statutory Rape Charges

 When your child is accused of statutory rape, it is hard to comprehend.
 You know they are a good kid caught up in an unfortunate circumstance, not a criminal.
 In order to prevent them from being branded as a “sex offender,” you need immediate legal advice.

 It may be tempting to talk to the other party in an effort to “work things out.”
 Don’t.

 Statements you think are helpful may end up hurting your child in court.
 Instead of talking, the best practice is to cease all contact and immediately find an attorney to speak on your behalf.

 How Can You Defend a Consensual Act?

 There are many ways an experienced attorney can mitigate or eliminate sex crime charges—even when the act was consensual.
 If statements were not legally obtained or the parties were not read their Miranda rights, the charges could be dropped.

 As a former prosecutor, Ben Stechschulte is uniquely qualified to see your case from both sides and present the best defense.
 He has successfully defended clients facing all types of sex crimes.
 As a board certified criminal trial attorney, his expertise is validated by the Florida Bar.

-Your Child’s Future is on the Line, Contact Ben at Stechschulte Nell and See How He Can Help.
+Your child’s future is on the line, Contact Ben at Stechschulte Nell and see how we can help.